valyala/fasthttp/README.md

   * net/http handles more HTTP corner cases.
   * net/http should contain less bugs, since it is used and tested by much wider audience.
-  * Many existing web frameworks and request routers are built on top of net/http.
   * net/http works on Go older than 1.5.

 * *Why fasthttp API prefers returning `[]byte` instead of `string`?*